英文字典中文字典

 • Consciousness | Definition, Nature Function | Britannica

-consciousness, a psychological condition defined by the English philosopher John Locke as “the perception of what passes in a man’s own mind ” (Read Yuval Noah Harari’s Britannica essay on “Nonconscious Man ”) In the early 19th century the concept was variously considered
+Consciousness, a psychological condition defined by the English philosopher John Locke as “the perception of what passes in a man’s own mind ” (Read Yuval Noah Harari’s Britannica essay on “Nonconscious Man ”)

 • Consciousness in Psychology - Verywell Mind